The Garments

 № III

-Winter cloth
+Winter fabric

-Heavy Melton, camel-hair, wool-cashmere — warmth that still drapes.
+Heavy Melton, camel-hair, wool-cashmere: warmth that still drapes.

 № IV